tanel/netblock/README.md

-netblock helps you turn off distracting websites, by redirecting them to localhost (or any other host you choose).
+netblock helps you turn off distracting websites, by redirecting them to localhost.

 Example: while doing something important, you suddenly feel an urge to shop on Amazon.
 Don't worry, because you have blocked amazon.com, you'll see an ugly error message in the browser instead.